• Products

 Today’s sensors process a lot of data, but without a pathway to the controller, it is trapped inside the sensor.
 IO-Link technology intergrates with PLCs and IIoT technology.

-In general, IO-Link offers three types of data that vary from sensor to sensor.
-They are cyclic, acyclic and events data.
+IO-Link offers three general types of data that vary from sensor to sensor: Cyclic, acyclic, and events data.

 Digital measurements values (Cyclic data)

+Regular, automatic, and periodic exchange of process data between the IO-Link master and its connected IO-link devices.
 This type of information is requested continuously from the controller and is needed to control machines or processes.
+The actual data is defined by the IODD and varies by device.
+Typical data includes:

 • PDI (process data inputs)